Fremont area calendar of events for July 7-9

 Yutan Days, Yutan.
 Activities will include a pancake feed, fun run, 2 on 2 basketball tournament, sand volleyball tournament, beer garden, parade, car show, watermelon feed, water inflatables, putt putt golf, Wildlife Encounters program, virtual reality games, magic show, and live music by IV Play.

 Ceresco Days, Ceresco.
-Activities will include a color run, whiffle ball tournament, beer garden, water games for teenagers, washer tournament, bounce houses, kiddie tractor pull, and street dance featuring live music by Dirty Boots.
+Activities will include a color run, whiffle ball tournament, beer garden, water games for teenagers, washer tournament, bounce houses, car show, kiddie tractor pull, Ceresco Days parade, kids activities, street dance featuring live music by Dirty Boots, and fireworks.

 HomeStore open, 8 a.m. to 2 p.m., 701 E. Dodge St., Fremont.
 The HomeStore sells donated items at discounted prices.
 Proceeds support the mission of Fremont Area Habitat for Humanity.